 It’s important to note that this might be my last time teaching on this topic for a while, so get in there while you can.
 Find out more and register here.

-Today in Revision-o-Rama, I want to talk about how to create a character.
-What makes a good one?
+Today, I want to talk about what makes a character.
+What makes a GREAT character?
 A publishable one?
 First, let me say: book elements do not exist in isolation.
-Talking about them one by one is just the way I’m organizing my posts this month.
-So a stellar character must be put into action with great plot and dialogue, a fascinating plot must have great characters to act it out, etc. etc. etc. Character, for me, is most important, so I’m starting here.
+A stellar protagonist must be put into action with great plot and dialogue, a fascinating plot must have great heroes to act it out, etc. etc. etc. Character, for me, is most important, so I’m starting here.
+You’ll even find a character development worksheet to help you along.

 How to Create a Character

 Every story has a main character.
-If the story is written in the first person, the character is also the narrator.
-If it is in third, I’d argue that there still needs to be a main character to anchor everything, even in omniscient narratives.
-(Or two main characters… LEVIATHAN is a good example of a narrative balanced fairly equally between two characters.)
+If the story is written in the first person pov, the character is also the narrator.
+If it is in third, I’d argue that there still needs to be a main anchor to everything, even in omniscient narratives.
+(Or two main characters… Leviathan by Scott Westerfeld is a good example of a narrative balanced fairly equally between two people.)

 A character-driven book usually focuses on your character and their life, and it is the character who dictates what the plot is.
 Other books toss a character, a John Everyman, say, into an aggressive outside plot that determines the course of the book.